-All Caymanian students accepted at a private school to take A Levels or an Associates degree at UCCI, can apply for a scholarship to help pay for their school fees, although there is means testing for this.
+All Caymanian students accepted at a private school to take A Levels can apply for a scholarship to help pay for their school fees, although there is means testing for this.
 The full tuition fees are paid for both years of their A Level studies up to a total of CI$14,000 per child per year.
 However, the fees are paid directly to the school, they cannot be spent on incidentals including uniforms and the fee does not include the cost of external exams.
 Parent have to pay for each of those.
 Students must get higher passes in GCSE and/or CXC (Caribbean Examination Council) English Language and Mathematics to secure funding.
-Current Caymanian students of either CPHS or St. Ignatius can apply for funding when they enter Year 12 (and 13).
-All students must obtain a minimum of 2 Cs and a D passes in their AS levels at the end of Year 12 in order to get the funding for the second year of 6th form.
+All students must obtain a minimum of 3 x C passes in their AS levels at the end of Year 12 in order to get the funding for the second year of 6th form.
 The application period for local scholarship funding is March 1st to April 30th.
 Late applications will not be considered.
 For more information please see the Scholarships page of the Ministry of Education's website: https://moescholarships.gov.ky/.

 Many Caymanian students leave the public school system and go to a private school either at the beginning of high school (Year 7), at the beginning of Year 9 (a year before GCSEs start) or at the beginning of Year 12 (for the start of A Levels).
 Many parents in Cayman also send their children to boarding school and we have been told that equal numbers of children leave for the start of years 6, 7, 8 and 9 – the final push being the year before children start GCSEs.
 When these pupils leave, places in private schools in Cayman are freed up.